 Traffic Infractions

-If the ticket is simply a traffic infraction, you can enter your plea by completing the information on the ticket, signing it, and mailing it to the courts within 48 hours of the time the ticket was issued.
+If the ticket is simply a traffic infraction, you can enter your plea by completing the information on the ticket, signing it, and mailing it to the courts within 48 hours of the ticket being issued.
 If you prefer, you can also plead not guilty by appearing in court in person on the court date that is listed on your ticket.

 5 Steps for Fighting Your Traffic Ticket in NY Court